elliottwu/sText2Image/README.md

 ```

 ## Experiments
 We test our framework with 3 kinds of data, face([CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)), bird([CUB](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html)), and flower([Oxford-102](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)).
 So far, we have only experimented with face images using attribute vectors as texts information.
-Here are some preliminary results (**to be updated**):
+Here are some preliminary results:

 ### 1. Face
 We used CelebA dataset, which also provides 40 attributes for each image.
 Similar to the text information, attributes control the specific details of the generated images.
 We chose 18 attrbutes for training.